Your medicine cabinet

 Antihistamine tablets help control hay fever symptoms and calm minor allergic reactions to food.
 They can also help calm itchiness during chickenpox.

 Some antihistamines may cause drowsiness.
-Ask your pharmacist about this as there are some antihistamines that don't cause drowsiness.
+Ask a pharmacist about this as there are some antihistamines that do not cause drowsiness.

 Oral rehydration salts

-Oral rehydration salts, available at pharmacies, are an easy way to help restore your body's natural balance of minerals and fluid, and help your recovery.
+Oral rehydration salts, available at pharmacies, are an easy way to help restore your body's natural balance of fluid and minerals, and help your recovery.

-But they don't fight the cause of your illness, such as a virus or bacteria.
+But they do not fight the cause of your illness, such as a virus or bacteria.

 Diarrhoea is caused by a range of things, such as food poisoning or a stomach virus, and can happen without warning.
 It's a good idea to keep an anti-diarrhoea medicine at home.

-Anti-diarrhoea remedies can quickly control the symptoms of diarrhoea, although they don't deal with the underlying cause.
+Anti-diarrhoea remedies can quickly control diarrhoea, but they do not deal with the underlying cause.

-The most common anti-diarrhoeal is loperamide, sold under the names Imodium, Arret and Diasorb, among others.
-It works by slowing down the action of your gut.
+The most common anti-diarrhoea medicine is loperamide, sold under the names Imodium, Arret and Diasorb, among others.
+It works by slowing down the action of your digestive system.

-Don't give anti-diarrhoea medicines to children under 12 as they may have undesirable side effects.
-Speak to your GP or pharmacist for advice about a child with these symptoms.
+Do not give anti-diarrhoea medicines to children under 12 as they may have undesirable side effects.
+Speak to a GP or pharmacist for advice about a child with these symptoms.

 Antacids come as chewable tablets, tablets that dissolve in water, or in liquid form.

-You can protect yourself against the sun further by wearing a hat and sunglasses, and by avoiding the sun during the hottest part of the day between 11am and 3pm.
+You can also protect yourself against the sun by wearing a hat and sunglasses, and by avoiding the sun during the hottest part of the day between 11am and 3pm.

 Your first aid kit